 Flow Step #2 – Attending To Details involves

 - Attending to details encompasses everything about paying attention to details and the big picture.
 It involves managing parts and the whole project to produce results.
 Attending to details also means getting support when you need to accomplish tasks.
 It includes understanding your qualifications of what is a “good enough” outcome.
 Knowing your Time Management Personality Style Preferences can help you decide which details are most important.
 You’re better able to drop what’s not that important in favor of tasks that require your attention more often.

 Flow Step #3 – Taking Action involves

 - Taking Action encompasses knowing when to initiate movement towards an objective.
 It also includes balancing the need to jump in too soon against missing an opportunity.
 Taking Action also involves recognizing the difference between actions that will add to, or reduce tension in any given situation.
 And finally, taking action encompasses how one engages in, implements and responds to planning activities, and whether he/she leaves room for changes and the impact of unforeseen events.
 Knowing your dominant Time Management Personality Style Preferences can help you make better decisions about taking action when it best benefits you.

-With your ultimate happiness on the line, knowing your time management personality style will help you.
+With your ultimate happiness on the line, knowing your time-management personality style will help you.
 With this awareness, you will be better able to develop effective ways to create routines and habits.
 Since your time is ultimately up to you, you need to figure these things out for yourself.
 What works for others, may need to be specially tweaked to work right for you.
 So, when you learn more about yourself and what is natural, it is easier to develop systems, routines, and habits that better suit your natural tendencies.
 Knowing your time management personality type helps you incrementally develop greater efficacy with time.
-Better time management is a surefire shortcut to a living a more satisfied life.
+Better time management is a surefire shortcut to a living a more satisfying life.

 Hopper Time Style Preference